| The C++ Standard Library: Errata for 14th and later printings |

-This is the errata for the 14th and later printings
+This is the errata for the 14th to 21st printings

 of the book The